Roller Milling Around the World: Ireland

 Over the next twenty years, Irish millers embraced the roller process as more and more installed the machinery into their mills.
 Other changes were also made due to this new machinery.
 For example, in the early 1880s, Andrews transferred their flour interest from Comber, Co.
 Down, to Belfast where they chose a port location.
 This move gave them quicker and cheaper access to imported wheat and a large customer base for their product.

 The move was successful and this company still exists today as Northern Ireland’s only independent flour milling company.
-Meanwhile, Furlong and Sons Ltd., the same Furlong who had visited Vienna in 1877, had a custom-built roller mill at Marina Mills established in 1891 (see picture right) whilst their mill on Lapp’s Quay was also installed with 19 sets of rollers.
+Meanwhile, Furlong and Sons Ltd., the same Furlong who had visited Vienna in 1877, had a custom-built roller mill at Marina Mills established in 1891 (see picture above) whilst their mill on Lapp’s Quay was also installed with 19 sets of rollers.

 Throughout Ireland the roller milling industry was growing.
 According to a report by nabim in 1887, out of the 461 complete Roller Process Mills in the United Kingdom, 73 were located in Ireland (Jones & Tann, p.64).
 The main companies who installed the plants in these early days were the two already referred to: Henry Simon Ltd. and J. Harrison Carter.
 By 1885, Henry Simon had installed 37 roller plants for 25 different companies, the locations of which can be seen on the following map (Jones, 2003, p.116).
 Some places had multiple installations with the green point on the map referring to 4 different Simon installations; the red locations had 2 installations whilst the blue points only had one installation during this period.
 Simon’s business continued to grow and by 1936, Simon Ltd. claimed that 75% of flour produced in the Irish Free State was produced by Simon plants (Bielenberg).
 However, during the 1880s, Simon Ltd. was faced with the strong competition of J. Harrison Carter.
 Indeed, by 1886 it was the Carter system that was more prominent in Dublin, not the Simon system.
 However, Carter retired in the late 1880s and it was Thomas Robinson & Son who then grew in popularity in Ireland.